We raise our sails and set our chart

 Flag: EarthFlag

-Infinity’s interior was purpose built for community by Clemens and many helping hands.
-The interior is simple and solid with furniture crafted from various hardwoods.
+Infinity’s interior is purpose built for community by Clemens and many helping hands.
+The interior is simple and solid, crafted from various hardwoods.

-Infinity’s interior was purpose built for community by Clemens and many helping hands.
-The interior is simple and solid with furniture crafted from various hardwoods.
+Infinity’s interior is purpose built for community by Clemens and many helping hands.
+The interior is simple and solid, crafted from various hardwoods.

 How it all began